 Mundi Westport Group was founded on the idea that exceptional men’s and women’s accessories should be available to everyone at an outstanding value!

 Our history of customer satisfaction is no accident.
-For over 40 years, the Mundi Westport Group has fostered an unsurpassed commitment to excellence.
+For over 50 years and counting, the Mundi Westport Group has fostered an unsurpassed commitment to excellence.
 Privately owned, we’ve never forgotten our roots as a business dedicated to deepening our ties with you - our customer.

 Mundi Westport Group (MWG) is widely considered among America's leading manufacturers and distributors of handbags, personal leather goods and belts.
 MWG has sourced the world in its unwavering pursuit to deliver the finest values in ladies’ and men’s accessories.
 Whether for our proprietary brands such as Mundi®, our licensed partners, or our 50 + private label programs, we are committed to this singular mission.
 MWG enjoys an impeccable reputation in the market not just because we consistently deliver on this promise, but also because of our high ethical standards.
 Quite simply, retailers prefer to do business with us.